shapeshed/shapeshed.com/content/posts/the_joy_and_curse_of_wysiwyg.md

-{
-  "title": "The joy and curse of WYSIWYG",
-  "date": "2007-04-18T00:00:00+01:00",
++++
+date = "2007-04-18T00:00:00+01:00"
-  "description": "Allowing sites to be updated by non-technical staff is essential.
-WYSIWYG editors are a must in Content Management Systems, but can cause frustration too.", "tags": [
+description = "Allowing sites to be updated by non-technical staff is essential.
+WYSIWYG editors are a must in Content Management Systems, but can cause frustration too." tags = ["Typography", "CSS", "XHTML"] title = "The joy and curse of WYSIWYG"

-    "Typography",
-    "CSS",
-    "XHTML"
-  ]
-}
++++

 ## HTML for everyone